elementor/elementor/docs/core/common/assets/js/api/core/hooks/data.md

                 return 'custom-component-example-data-hook';
             }

-            // Recommended function, used for optimization, if the container type is known in advance,
+            // An optional yet recommended function, used for optimization.
+If the container type is known in advance -
             // you can pass it here.
             //
-            // getContainerType() {
+            //getContainerType() {
-            // If `args.container.type` is always the same for the hook return it:
-            // return 'container_type';
+            //    return 'container_type'; // e.g. section
-            // }
+            //}

             /* Optional function, the conditions for hook to be run. */ getConditions( args ) {